Mill - Bake

 Mahatma was established in the 1970’s .
 Mahatma Rice is Zimbabwe’s most cherished rice brand.
 Recently extended into Mahatma Jasmine, Mahatma Basmati and Mahatma Brown variants, Mahatma continues to offer the rice connoisseur the best quality rice in the country.
 Mahatma is truly Perfect Everyday Just like Mum.

 National Foods Stockfeeds is the most well-respected brand in the country having been in the business for over fifty years.
 This brand caters for poultry, beef, pigs, dairy, horses, dogs, fish amongst many others.
 There is a feed for every animal.
 There is significant research and development invested in the brand to ensure that we are always at the front end of nutritional advancements.
 This is the number 1 feed for every breed in Zimbabwe.
 Farmers know, with National Foods Stockfeeds, they stand to Gain by Maximising their Yields.

 Established in 2008, this is National Foods’ youngest brand.
 It can currently be found primarily in the rice category where its Better Buy White Rice and Better Buy Parboiled variants have been performing extremely well.
 It has become a household name in a very short space of time.
 Both customers and consumers now know that Better Buy is Must Buy.

-A wide range of ready-to-eat snacks and biscuits are sold under the popular brands ZapNax, Shooters, Wingz, KingKurls, The Biscuit Company and IRIS Biscuits.
-With today’s paced, always-on-the-go lifestyle, National Foods snacks and biscuits range looks forward to satisfying the snack impulses of its customers; whether you want to indulge your craving immediately, or tide over till the next meal, we have something for you.
+A wide range of ready-to-eat snacks and biscuits are sold under the popular brands Allegros, King, ZapNax and Iris.
+With today’s fast-paced, always-on-the-go lifestyle, National Foods’ snacks and biscuits range looks forward to satisfying the snack impulses of its customers; whether you want to indulge your craving immediately, or tide over till the next meal, we have something for you.